Belief Bias Identification: Introduction

 \section{Introduction}

-Over the last decades, there have been substantial efforts to identify and categorize belief-updating biases, both within Economics and Psychology \citep{edwards1968conservatism, tversky1974judgment, grether1980bayes}.
+Over the last decades, substantial effort has gone into identifying and categorizing belief-updating biases, both within Economics and Psychology \citep{edwards1968conservatism,tversky1974judgment,grether1980bayes}.
 Scholars have typically studied these biases separately.
-This has made it more challenging to tell if someone's updating behavior can be attributed to one bias or another.
-Despite recent shifts towards a more comprehensive structure of these biases \citep{benjamin2019errors, bordalo2023people, bordalo2023memory,stango2023we}, there is still a lack of a unifying testable model that can tell multiple conflicting biases apart.
+As a result, it has become difficult to tell whether a person's updating behavior should be attributed to one bias or another.
+Despite recent progress toward more comprehensive representations of biased updating \citep{benjamin2019errors,stango2023we,bordalo2023memory,bordalo2025people}, there is still a lack of a unifying framework that can separate multiple potentially conflicting biases within the same empirical setting.